wcj365/healthcare/04_healthcare_systems.md

 ### 4.2 Two Opposing Theories of Equitable Healthcare Distribution
 - Market Justice
-    - Healthcare is an economic good•
+    - Healthcare is an economic good (previlige)
 - Social Justice
-    - Healthcare is a social good
+    - Healthcare is a social good (right)

 ### 4.3 HEALTH CARE SYSTEMS OF OTHER COUNTRIES